You’ll need a new app to open this ms-windows-store error [COMPLETE GUIDE]

 - Select Troubleshoot from the menu on the left.

-- Select Windows Store Apps from the right pane and click Run the troubleshooter.
+- Select Microsoft Store Apps from the right pane and click Run the troubleshooter.

 - Follow the instructions on the screen to complete the troubleshooter.

 If you can’t open the Setting app, take a look at this article to solve the issue.

 If the troubleshooter didn’t get the job done, we can as well try to reset the Store.
 This is fairly simple, and it requires running just one single command.
 Here’s what you need to do: